 I know my mom always offers the same advice when I get sick–liquids, cough syrup, and lots of chicken soup.

-Homemade chicken and rice soup from scratch has been nicknamed “Jewish Penicillin” for its long-held reputation as a staple in your diet when you’re feeling under the weather.
+Homemade chicken and rice soup from scratch have been nicknamed “Jewish Penicillin” for its long-held reputation as a staple in your diet when you’re feeling under the weather.

 So next time you don’t feel well, listen to your mom and put some soup on the stove before you sit down and turn on the TV to marathon “This is Us” for the third time.